Home » Drill String » Bending Strength Ratio BSR In Drilling String BHA

 BSR Bending Stress strength Ration in drilling drill string design

 The traditional target BSR is 2.5 and acceptable Bending Strength Ratio‘s ranges center on this point.
 However, BSR ranges are rough guidelines established by “experience” and should not be used as strict operating limits such as (for example) drill pipe tube tensile capacity.
-Staying within recommended BSR guidelines does not eliminate connection fatigue failures, nor does exceeding the recommended ranges always lead to fatigue failures.
+Staying within recommended BSR guidelines does not eliminate connection fatigue failures, nor does exceeding the recommended ranges always lead to fatigue failures (Drill String Failure).

 High & Low Bending Strength Ratio

-In theory, high bending stress ratio ’s should cause accelerated pin failure and low BSR’s should cause accelerated box failures.
+Theoretically, high bending stress ratios should cause accelerated pin failure, and low BSRs should cause accelerated box failures.
 A balanced BSR should provide maximum connection life.
-However, field experience shows that larger OD Drill collars sizes (8 inch and up) suffer predominantly from box fatigue cracks even when they operate at or near the ideal BSR of 2.5.
+However, field experience shows that larger OD Drill collars sizes (8 inches and up) suffer predominantly from box fatigue cracks even when operating at or near the ideal BSR of 2.5.

-This indicates that higher BSR Bending Strength Ratio ’s may be appropriate for these sizes.
-On the other hand, 4.3/4 inch collars with bending stress ratio ‘s as low as 1.8 are widely used but rarely experience box fatigue cracks.
+This indicates that a higher BSR Bending Strength Ratio may be appropriate for these sizes.
+On the other hand, 4.3/4 inch collars with bending stress ratios as low as 1.8 are widely used but rarely experience box fatigue cracks.
 Therefore, the suggested BSR ranges in Table 5.1 are probably better.
-In every case however, experience under given conditions should be a major determinant in BSR selection.
+In every case, however, experience under given conditions should be a major determinant in BSR selection.

 Drill Collar ODTraditional BSR RangeSuggested BSR Range